spencerldixon/tinystarter/README.md

-# 🏁 Minimalist starter
+# 🏁 tinystarter

 A minimalist starting template for Rails 8+ applications.

 No options, just a nice omakase stack and design.

-You can edit the list in `tinystarter.rb` to remove any modules you don't want to install
+You can edit the list in `tinystarter.rb` to remove any modules you don't want to install.

 ## Use